-In the average temperate climate there are not many times of year you would even want to attempt this.
-This is without the added considerations of bug bites, snakes, furry woodland creatures getting an eyeful, sharp poky things in your soft bits, dirt in places that is going to give you a UTI later and sudden policemen.
+In the average temperate climate, there are not many times of year you would even want to attempt this.
+This is without the added considerations of bug bites, snakes, furry woodland creatures getting an eyeful, sharp poky things in your soft bits, dirt in places that are going to give you a UTI later and sudden policemen.

 6. Don’t Be Silly, Protect Your Willie

 Is it too much to ask for a quick line about unwrapping a condom?
 Without overdoing it (see; Shades of Grey.)
 Or the main character reflecting on how glad she is she has her trusty nuva-ring?